 The Skyfall Penthouse, for example, is truly the crème de la crème of St Anton ski chalets.
 This magnificent house fuses comfort and elegance, combining new-world and contemporary design with humble, classic feats.

 For a touch of the traditional, Chalet Almajur maintains its grace through minimalistic yet stately design.
 Families with children and adult groups alike are likely to enjoy the splendour of this property.

 As one of the most popular European ski destinations, St. Anton offers a large and varied selection of accommodation options.
 To learn more about our luxury chalets, please view our exquisite portfolio below.

-EXPERIENCE LUXURIOUS CHALETS, SUBLIME DINNING, AND EXQUISITE SERVICE
+EXPERIENCE LUXURIOUS CHALETS, SUBLIME DINING, AND EXQUISITE SERVICE

 Nestled at 1,300m and with lifts ascending to an altitude of 2,800m, St. Anton and the world renowned Arlberg ski area provides 340km of fantastically varied pistes offering superbly prepared slopes for all ability levels.
 It offers challenging deep-snow runs, numerous patrolled off-piste itineraries, and some of the best off-piste skiing in the world.
 The views from many of our St Anton ski chalets are breathtaking and conveniently located close to the ski lifts on the mountain.